 The Pirates Next Door by Johnny Duddle

 The Jolly Rogers is a pirate family who is moving into a town while they fix up their ship.
-They are the talk of the town, but little Matilda befriends the young pirate Jim Lad anyway.
+They are the talk of the town, but little Matilda befriends the young pirate Jim Lad anyways.
 This is a great story to teach that we shouldn’t jump to conclusions about people.
 In the end, the town realizes they were wrong about the pirates when they find treasure buried (by the pirates) in their backyards!

 How I Became a Pirate by Melinda Long